john-liu2/batch_img/README.md

   Add border to image file(s)

 Options:
-  -bw, --border_width INTEGER  Add border to image file(s) with the
+  -bw, --border_width INTEGER RANGE
-                               border_width.
-0 - no border  [default: 5]
+                                  Add border to image file(s) with the border_width.
+0 - no border  [default: 5;
+                                  x>=0]
   -bc, --border_color TEXT        Add border to image file(s) with the
                                   border_color string  [default: gray] --help                          Show this message and exit.
 ```

 #### The `defaults` sub-command CLI options: